Logo Buck Creek Mining

 Sawn_rock

-Against all regulations, somewhat had actually carried a powered
+Against all rules, somewhat had actually carried a powered

 rock saw up here and cut chunks out of some boulders.